G3orge26/llvm-memlog-pass/README.md

 ln -s /usr/bin/ld.gold ld
 PATH=`pwd`:$PATH
 ```
- __*Important note*__ : If you build LLVM with ld.gold then when developing your pass and you have to run make again for it to be recompiled you have to use ld.gold again or else be prepared to rebuild llvm from ground up.
+ __*Important note*__ : If you build LLVM with ld.gold then when developing your pass and you have to run make again for it to be recompiled you have to use ld.gold again or else be prepared to rebuild LLVM from ground up.

 ### __Downloading and Building LLVM__